sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

   10 │       10         5  Female
 ```

-Similar to `setformat!` the first argument is the name of the data set and the second argument is the name of the column which we want to remove its format.
+Similar to `setformat!` the first argument is the name of the data set and the second argument is the name of the column(s) which we want to remove its(their) format(s).
 Note that assigning or removing a format doesn't change the actual values of the column.

 By default, formatted values of a column will be used when operations like displaying, sorting, grouping, or joining are called.